theramiyer/blog/content/post/2021/covid-and-high-orac-foods.md

 > \- BST HEALTH
 >
-> They say that the level of oxygen in our body must be 98 – 100 (percent), and that you need oxygen support if it drops below 43 (percent).
+> They say that the level of oxygen in our body must be 98 – 100, and that you need oxygen support if it drops below 43.
 >
 > There is a measurement called {{< smallcaps ORAC >}}, or, Oxygen Radical Absorption Capacity.
 We should consume foods high in oxygen level according to this scale:
 >